Fellowship in Cardiovascular Disease at North Shore University Hospital & Long Island Jewish Medical Center (NS/LIJ)

 Our fellowship program provides exceptional training in all of the clinical and procedural areas related to cardiovascular disease, with an emphasis on integrating these areas to enhance training.

 All fellows will be required to participate in clinical or basic science research protocols, with an exception to present research at the regional and national meetings and publish one or more peer reviewed manuscripts.
 Northwell Health has made a substantial commitment to research and education with a goal of providing the best clinical exposure, education and research opportunities available in the country.
-The Feinstein Institute for Medical Research, Center for Learning and Innovation, numerous clinical research staff, biostatisticians, and supportive creative faculty will ensure academic success for each of our fellows.
+The Feinstein Institutes for Medical Research, Center for Learning and Innovation, numerous clinical research staff, biostatisticians, and supportive creative faculty will ensure academic success for each of our fellows.

 Program goals and objectives